Hittite music: Cymbals

 Cymbals are first attested archaeologically in the early Bronze Age (3rd millennium BC) at Alaca Höyük, Horoztepe and other locations.
 Cymbals have also been found at karum-period Kültepe (18th century BC).
 A pair of cymbals with a diameter of 8.5 cm was found in the wreckage of the Uluburun shipwreck (14th century BC).

 In artistic depictions, cymbals are often hard to distinguish from frame drums.
 A Hittite offering vessel in the shape of a fist (the 'Boston fist') shows an offering ceremony for the Weather god, in which a musician plays a pair of cymbals which are tied together with a string.
 Generally cymbals are depicted being played by women, generally in pairs, and often accompanied by acrobats or other musicians.

 The GIŠḫuḫupal instrument could be beaten and struck, and also served as a libation vessel in offering rituals, which makes an identification difficult, but it may have been a cymbal.
 The ḫuḫupal could be played alongside the lyre.
 In the city of Ištanuwa, the Luwian dancing god Tarwaliya was honoured with the ḫuḫupal.
 An account of a ritual from this city includes the use of the ḫuḫupal for libations of wine.

 The URUDUgalgalturi instrument was made from metal, wood, or clay and was played as part of a pair, so it was probably also a cymbal.

 ḫuḫupal and galgalturi instruments were often played along with arkammi drums.
 These three instruments were closely associated with the goddess Šauška.
 In the Hurrian myth of Ḫedammu, Šauška and her servants Ninatta and Kulitta bewitch the sea-dragon Ḫedammu by playing the arkammi, ḫuḫupal, and galgaturi instruments.
 The Night Goddess of Samuha, a form of Šauška, received a pair of bronze cymbals, a pair of boxwood or ivory ḫuḫupal instruments, and a drum, as an offering.

 Other percussion instruments

 Sistrums are archaeologically attested from the early Bronze Age (3rd millennium BC).
 They consist of a U or V-shaped frame with three crossbars, which each hold two metal plates.
 There are two well-preserved sistrums from Horoztepe, which are decorated with birds, cattle, deer, and other animals.

 A late Hittite relief from Karkemesh shows a young man holding a kind of rattle or claves in his hand.

 There was also an instrument called the GIŠmukar, which may have been a sistrum, rattle, or some other percussion instrument.
 A textual reference seems to indicate that it consisted of several rods.
-The mukar was alsoemployed in protective and apotropaic magic.
+The mukar was also employed in protective and apotropaic magic.
 In the Hattian cult of Nerik, the Weather god of Nerik was invoked using a mukar.
 The instrument was also used by the "man of the Weather god of Zippalanda".